Asheville Holiday Markets and Events – 2022

 Additional Notes: Antler Hill Village is also decked out for Christmas at the Biltmore.
 Tickets include entry to the gardens and Antler Hill Village in addition to a tour of the house.

-A favorite holiday tradition of ours!
-The Festival of Lights is the longest running drive-thru holiday light show in the area.
+The Festival of Lights at Lake Julian is the longest-running drive-thru holiday light show in the area.
 It’s an especially great activity when it’s cold out because you can stay bundled up in your car while still getting in the holiday spirit.

 Not only can you drive through the light show, but they also have two nights at the beginning of the month where you can walk through instead.